Exclusive: Saudi Aramco pursues war cover after attacks - sources

 Aramco’s captive insurer, Stellar, offers energy onshore and offshore property, general liability and associated business interruption cover, insurance ratings agency AM Best said.

 AM Best confirmed Stellar’s financial strength rating of A (excellent) with a stable outlook in October, adding that the insurer had indicated its property program had “no exposure” to the strikes.

 The captive has a “diversified panel of financially strong reinsurers”, AM Best said.

-Global reinsurers Hannover Re, Munich Re and Swiss Re, which help insurers cover large risks, declined to comment, while Aon said it did not have “visibility” into whether Aramco was seeking insurance.
+Global reinsurers Hannover Re (HNRGn.DE), Munich Re (MUVGn.DE) and Swiss Re (SRENH.S), which help insurers cover large risks, declined to comment, while Aon (AON.N) said it did not have “visibility” into whether Aramco was seeking insurance.

 Additional reporting by Noor Zainab Hussain in Bengaluru and Tom Sims in Frankfurt; Editing by Alexander Smith